Dear reader of ADxS.org, please excuse the disruption.

 The different stress response phenotypes are also recognizable in other organisms, e.g. in guppies.1

-As a result, it seems conclusive to us that the expression of the individual as a fight or flight type is a purely random variable that ensured that a population had enough members of both types.
+Consequences, it seems conclusive to us that the expression of the individual as a Fight or Flight type is a purely random variable that ensured that a population had enough members of both types.

 If “freeze” is added as an independent stress response phenotype (which could perhaps explain the phenomenon of SCT / CDS), there would be three stress phenotypes.